omab/django-social-auth/README.rst

 ------------
 Dependencies
 ------------
-Dependencies that must be meet to use the app:
+Dependencies that *must* be meet to use the application:

 - OpenId_ support depends on python-openid_